ShravaniDRaut/da_netflix_project/README.md

 The SQL file creates the netflix_analysis database and a Netflix content table before performing business analysis.

-The SQL analysis covers questions such as:
+-The SQL analysis covers questions such as:

 Total Movies vs TV Shows